-52 Risks® framework brings together in one framework the key strategic, financial and operational risk categories that face all businesses.
-It also proposes a common language and terminology for business risks in a consistent manner.
+52 Risks® framework brings together in one framework the key strategic, financial, and operational risk categories that face all businesses.
+Download the 52 Risks® Overview from the Resources Centre to learn more.

 - Identify specific business risks in the 52 Risks® framework for further interrogation – or more substantial deep dives – on specific clusters of risks or individual risk categories;

 - Undertake a risk review, using the 52 Risks® framework, of a specific investment, acquisition or capital expenditure to assess the potential risks and impact on the overall risk profile of the organization from the particular initiative;

 - Use 52 Risks® as a tool to assist with forecasting future scenarios and assessing downside risks for the organization at an enterprise level;